mohanapriya78/sql-task3-food/README.md

 ## ⭐ Acknowledgement

-This project was developed as part of an SQL learning program to practice data retrieval, aggregation, grouping, and table joins using MySQL Workbench and DB Browser for SQLite.
+This project was developed as part of an SQL learning program to practice SQL querying techniques, including data retrieval, aggregation, grouping, joins, and subqueries using **MySQL Workbench** and **DB Browser for SQLite**.

 If you found this project helpful, consider giving it a ⭐ on GitHub.